Ondioline

-The Ondioline is an electronic keyboard musical instrument, developed and built by Frenchman Georges Jenny.
+The Ondioline is an electronic analog synthesizer, developed and built by Frenchman Georges Jenny.
 Sometimes referred to as the "Jenny Ondioline," the instrument is considered a forerunner of the synthesizer.
 First conceived by Jenny in 1939, he continued refining and reconfiguring the device, producing dozens of variant models up until his death in 1975.

 Though monophonic, the Ondioline is capable of creating a wide variety of sounds.
 Its keyboard spans three octaves, but by adjusting a register knob a player can render up to eight octaves.
 The instrument's keyboard is suspended on custom-designed springs, which enables a natural vibrato if the player manipulates a key laterally (from side to side) as that key is depressed.
 The keyboard is pressure-sensitive, and volume is controlled by a knee lever.

 The foremost exponent and popularizer of the instrument was Jean-Jacques Perrey, who performed and recorded with it, composed for it, and served as the instrument's first salesman on behalf of Jenny.
-Perrey even recorded pseudonymously as "Mr. Ondioline."
+Perrey even recorded under the pseudonym "Mr. Ondioline."

 It is estimated that around 1,200 Ondiolines were constructed between the mid-1940s and the late-1960s, most handmade by Jenny himself.
 According to Ondioline authority/historian Wally De Backer, "The instrument was also offered in 'kit' form, where Jenny recommended purchasing the more complex assemblies – such as the keyboard – as complete units.
 The schematics were made available for amateur engineers to construct their own custom instruments, and they were encouraged to experiment with the amplifier, tone circuits and cabinetry."